Functionality Added or Changed

 MySQL Cluster: The storage engine did not permit views to be updated.
 (Bug #17206)

-SHOW CREATE TABLE would fail when
+SHOW CREATE TABLE failed when run

-run against a table created in a different session.
+against a table created in a different session.

 Replication; Cluster Replication: